antoniodlp/pretix-pos-client/README.md

 1. Verify the API URL is correct (include `https://` and no trailing slash)
 2. Check that your API token has the required permissions
 3. Ensure your Pretix instance is accessible from your network
+4. Make sure the CORS settings in your Pretix instance allow requests from your POS client

 ### Ticket Printing Issues